Coconut Macaroons

 This post may include affiliate links.
 Thank you for your support.

-If you like coconut, you’re in luck because these coconut macaroons are loaded with coconut flavor and super easy to whip up!
+If you like coconut you have to try my coconut macaroons because they are jam-packed with coconut flavor!
+They’re so dang delicious and super easy to whip up.

 Once baked, they’re crispy on the outside with a tender and moist center.
 For this version I melted chocolate chips for dipping and drizzling, but the chocolate is totally optional.
-They’re 100% delicious without the chocolate as well.
+They’re 100% delicious without the chocolate as well, but everything is better with chocolate, am I right?!

 Ingredients Needed

-You only need SIX ingredients to make these healthy coconut macaroons… minus the chocolate chips (which are optional, but highly recommended!).
+As I mentioned, you only need SIX ingredients to make these healthy coconut macaroons… minus the chocolate chips (which are optional, but highly recommended!).
+Here’s what you need:

 - almond flour – make sure you grab almond flour, not almond meal!